 The probability that one player will beat another player can be calculated by using an inverted ratings chart.

 Based on the rating point exchange table, the blue line in the graph below shows the smoothed probability that a higher rated player will win a singles match against a lower rated player, depending on the difference between the two players' ratings.

 The blue line is difficult to encapsulate in a single formula, but it can be approximated with the following:

 - If the rating differential is greater than 240, the higher rated player always wins (100%)

 - If the rating differential is greater than 120, the higher rated player has a chance of winning calculated by: 0.5 + 120/300 + (differential - 120) / 1200

 - Otherwise, the higher rated player has a chance of winning calculated by: 0.5 + differential / 300

 The result of this formula is shown in the graph above as the green line.
 The team seeding uses this calculation to predict match result probability.

 All teams which qualify for the Championships are placed in a simulated giant round robin; all coed teams in one giant group, and all women's teams in another giant group.
-Each team will play against every other team, and the round robin results are figured by awarding match points as follows: 2 match points for a win, 1.5 match points for a tie, and 1 match point for a loss.
-For the purposes of this simulation, a team must win by a score of at least 3-2 to be granted a win; a score of 2.9-2.1 is considered a tie.
-The teams are ranked in order of total match points.
+Each team is simulated to play against every other team, and the round robin results are figured by awarding match points as follows: 2 match points for a win, 1.5 match points for a tie, and 1 match point for a loss.
+For the purposes of the simulation, a team must win by a score of at least 3-2 to be granted a win; a score of 2.9-2.1 is considered a tie.

 After the team match points are calculated, bonus points are added based on the team's final placement during regional competition, as follows: